 We have available 232 bar (3,365 psi) Faber steel tanks with DIN/K valves (232 bar DIN connection with the insert removed, and Yoke connection with the insert in place) in 3 litre, 5 litre, 7 litre, 9 litre, 10.5 litre, 12.2 litre, 15 litre and 18 litre capacity for charging air guns.
 If you're buying a 232 bar cylinder, we suggest the 12.2 litre capacity cylinder.

 The 232 bar scuba cylinders are usually connected to your air gun/rifle cylinder using a Scuba Filling Yoke/A-Clamp/K-Valve Adapter for PCP Rifles with either a 1/8" BSPP thread or a Female Foster Connection.
 We do not supply these adapters.
+(We suggest you try Hermanns Sporting Guns.)
 These adapters can't be used safely with 300 bar scuba cylinders.

 Refilling the scuba cylinder is best done at a dive shop where the compressed air provided should be completely free of moisture and other contaminants.
-The compressed air that you pump your car tyres up with is not clean or dry enough for a PCP air rifle, and the pressure wouldn't be high enough anyway, e.g. 150 psi (10 bar) when you need 3,000+ psi.
+The compressed air that you pump your car tyres up with is not clean or dry enough for a PCP air rifle, and the pressure wouldn't be high enough anyway, e.g. 150 psi (10 bar) when you need 3,000+ psi (200+ bar).

-When charging the rifle, open the regulator valve slowly.
+When charging the rifle, open the scuba cylinder valve very slowly.
 This will allow the air to pass along the filling hose, open the inlet valve and fill the reservoir.
-Opening and closing the valve quickly will give a false reading of how much air is in the gun, it can also damage the rifle.
+Only partially opening the cylinder valve will let you control the air flow.
+A slow fill is a good fill.
+Opening and closing the scuba cylinder valve quickly will give a false reading of how much air is in the gun, it can also damage the rifle.

 WARNING: Never use anything other than divers' quality compressed air to recharge your PCP air rifle/gun.
 Using gasses other than clean, dry, breathing quality compressed air can be highly dangerous and will usually invalidate air rifle warranties.